darktiger/Cryptography-with-Python/README.md

 Cryptography-with-Python
 ========================

-Some stuff I was playing around with :)
+Some codes I was playing around with :)
-The way my code works is it replaces letters from text with a key.
-Sorta secure.
+Check out the vengioner one that one works the best The code replaces the letters from text with a key.
+Each letter of the key is a different caeser shift.
+I think it's called vengioner encryption.
+Vengioner is probably spelled different.
+SECURITY RATING OF ENCRYPTION -- This is sort of secure -_-